bacpop/PopPUNK/docs/model_fitting.rst

 - ``--output``: where to save the model.
 If not specified this defaults to ``ref-db``.
 - ``--overwrite``: overwrite any existing files in the output directory.
 - ``--external-clustering``: any additional labels to add to the cluster output.
+- ``--graph-weights``: save the edges weights in the network as their Euclidean core-accessory distances, rather than as 0 or 1 (useful for visualising the network).

 External clusters may be other cluster names, such as serotype, sequence type, cgMLST etc.
 PopPUNK clusters are mapped as one-to-many, so that each strain is labelled with all of